Mortis66666/Cat-vs-Rat/README.md

 ## Requirements:
 * Python 3.10 or higher
 * pygame 2.1.2 or higher
-> If your python version is not so high, you can change all the match case statements to if else statements
+> If your python version is not so high, you can change all the match case statements to if else statements or you can install the exe zip folder (scroll down)

 ## How to run